IgneousEarth/igneousearth.github.io/src/notes/phys322/equations.md

 # Useful Equations

-Here are (most) of the equations I found useful in this class.
+Here are some of the equations and ideas I found useful in this class.

 ---